 The motive in the narrative is excess in doctrine, creed, or dogma.

-On this view, Satan is the original fomenter, ultraist, sectarian, or usurper.
+On this view, Satan is the original fomenter, sectarian, literalist, ultraist or usurper.

-The key difference between the Obdurate and the Illuminated view turns on how the idea of prostration or obeisance is linked to humanity.
-Prostration or obeisance, as it is viewed in the Illuminated view, overtly subordinates the self to divinity, while in the Obdurate view, divinity is covertly subordinated to the self.
-The belief that one has the right creed is so firm that the justification for rejecting prostration or obeisance is that doctrinal coherence supersedes interpersonal dissonance.
+The key difference between the Obdurate and the Indurate view turns on how the idea of prostration or obeisance is linked to divinity.
+Prostration or obeisance, as it is viewed in the Indurate view, overtly subordinates the self to the divine.
+However, in the Obdurate view, the divine is covertly subordinated to the self, as holding the right belief has more priority than interpersonal consonance.

 External links and references: